ibexa/documentation-user/docs/personalization/integrate_scenario_results.md

 your organization makes with Ibexa when defining the initial configuration.

-1. Navigate to the **Site** > **List** tab, and then click the **Preview** icon next to the site in which you want to place a personalization block.
+1. Navigate to the **Site** > **List** tab, and then click the **Preview** icon next to the website in which you want to place a personalization block.

 1. On the Page Builder screen, click the **Preview/Edit** selector to switch to editing mode.